 With Lemon Wedges

-- A classic accompaniment, tartar sauce provides creaminess and tang.
-Spread it on top or serve it on the side for dipping.
+- A classic pairing, tartar sauce provides a creamy and tangy contrast to the crab’s sweetness.
+Serve it on the side for dipping.

 How to Perfect Maryland Crab Cakes

-- Choose Fresh Crab Meat: Always opt for fresh lump crab meat; it makes all the difference in taste and texture.
+Use Fresh Crab Meat: Always opt for fresh lump crab meat for the best flavor and texture.
+Canned varieties often lack quality.

-- Chill Before Baking: Allowing the mixture to chill helps the crab cakes hold their shape during baking, preventing them from falling apart.
+Chill Before Baking: Allowing the mixture to chill helps maintain shape during baking and improves texture.

 Best Side Dishes for Maryland Crab Cakes

-Pairing side dishes with Maryland crab cakes enhances your meal’s overall enjoyment.
-Here are some great options to consider:
+Pairing side dishes with Maryland crab cakes can enhance your dining experience.
+Here are some excellent options:

 Common Mistakes to Avoid